What is a Loft Apartment in NYC?

 Lofts Have Wide Open Spaces

-Lofts are known for their wide, open space without many walls.
+Lofts are known for their vast, open space without many walls.

 A loft’s living room can measure more than 30 feet in depth and more than 50 feet.

-This open space is perfect for those living with more than one person, especially if a few of you are working from home.
+This open space is perfect for those living with more than one person, primarily if a few of you work from home.

 High ceilings are a characteristic of lofts, starting at 10 feet tall or more.

-These tall ceilings provide more decorating options as there are fewer restrictions and can make space feel even larger.
+These tall ceilings provide more decorating options as there are fewer restrictions and can make the space feel even more significant.

 You Can Expect Oversized Windows in Lofts

-Most lofts are characterized by large windows to let in as much sunlight as possible.
+Large windows characterize most lofts to let in as much sunlight as possible.

-Since most of the industrial buildings were erect before electric lights were made, the windows were designed to let in plenty of light.
+Since most industrial buildings were erect before electric lights were made, the windows were designed to let in plenty of light.

 Other Unique Features of Lofts

-Typically lofts will feature characteristics that not often seen in traditional residential spaces.
+Typically, lofts will feature characteristics not often seen in traditional residential spaces.

-Such characteristics are usually the exposure of components normally sealed such as brick, beams, pipes, floors, ceilings, and even insulation.
+Such characteristics usually expose normally sealed componentsd, such as brick, beams, pipes, floors, ceilings, and even insulation.

-These components may or may not be aesthetically pleasing depending on the tastes of the individual considering a loft.
+These components may or may not be aesthetically pleasing depending on the individual's tastes considering a loft.

 The History of Lofts in New York City